 - OASDI or Social Security – which is 6.2% on earnings up to the Social Security benefit base which is $118,500 in 2015

 - HI or Medicare - which is 1.45% on all earned income even amounts that exceed the benefit base.

-If your earned income for the year already exceeds the benefit base than your payroll taxes on gain from exercising your nonqualified stock options will be just the 1.45% attributable to Medicare.
+If your earned income for the year already exceeds your benefit base, then your payroll taxes on gain from exercising your non-qualified stock options will be just the 1.45% attributable to Medicare.

 If your year-to-date earned income is not already in excess of the benefit base than when you exercise nonqualified stock options, you will pay a total of 7.65% on gain amounts up until your earned income reaches the benefit base than 1.45% on earnings over the benefit base.

 You should not exercise employee stock options strictly based on tax decisions.
-However keep in mind that if you exercise nonqualified stock options in a year where you have no other earned income, you will pay more payroll taxes than you’ll pay if you exercise them in a year where you do have other sources of earned income and already exceed the benefit base.
+That being said, keep in mind that if you exercise non-qualified stock options in a year where you have no other earned income, you will pay more payroll taxes than you’ll pay if you exercise them in a year where you do have other sources of earned income and already exceed the benefit base.